 Qualifications The qualified candidate should have received a doctoral degree in one of the relevant fields (hydrology, biogeochemistry, environmental science, or a closely related field).
-Degree must have been received within the past five years.

 Preferred skills:

 - Experience in use and refinement of hydrologic and/or biogeochemical models, preferably with applications in forest or wetland systems. - Additional knowledge of interactions between vegetation, soil characteristics, and management activities is also preferred.